Templar Punishment and Discipline

-In any monastic institution the must, of necessity, be found a set of rules by which to govern the order.
-The Templars were no exception to this concept and in 1128, Bernard of Clairvaux assisted in drawing up the Templar Rule.
+In any monastic institution, a set of rules is necessary to govern the order.
+The Templars were no exception, and in 1128, Bernard of Clairvaux assisted in drawing up the Templar Rule, which included Templar punishment and discipline.

-The purpose of this article is not to show every detail of the Templar Rule, but rather to examine some of the punishments that members could expect, should they violate the rule.
+This article aims to examine some of the punishments that members could expect if they violated the rule.

-Upon being charged with a violation, the Commander would call the brethren to hear the charges against an offender.
-When the accused brother confessed his fault he was then asked to leave the room.
-At this time the Commander would seek the advice of the brethren as to what penance to apply.
+When charged with a violation, the Commander would gather the brethren to hear the charges against the offender.
+If the accused brother confessed, he would be asked to leave the room.
+The Commander would then seek the advice of the brethren to determine the appropriate penance.

-If his infraction was small or if he was found to be innocent, no penance would be given.
-However, if he were in violation of a major infraction of the rule then the General Chapter would later conduct a trial.
+For minor infractions or if found innocent, no penance would be given.
+However, for major violations, the General Chapter would conduct a trial.

-Below is a list of some of the consequences a brother of the order could face as a result of violating the Templar Rule of order:
+Here is a list of some of the punishments a Templar could face for violating the Rule of the order.

 Expulsion From The Order